-(5th Metatarsal Avulsion Fracture)
+5th Metatarsal Avulsion Fracture

 In most instances, this type of fracture can be treated non-operatively, with relative immobilization in a walking boot combined with limited weight-bearing.
 It typically takes about 6 weeks for adequate bone healing to occur, before patients can start to significantly increase their activity level.
 It often takes 12 or more weeks for a full recovery to occur.
+Impact activity, such as running may need to be deferred for up to 6 months for complete bone healing.
 This type of injury needs to be differentiated from a “Jones fracture“, which occurs slightly further towards the center of the 5th metatarsal.

 X-ray of the foot will reveal an avulsion (“pulling off”) fracture of the base of the 5th metatarsal.
-The size of the fractured fragment may vary considerably.
+The size and displacement of the fractured fragment may vary considerably.
 There will be more gapping at the fracture site, plantarly (on the bottom of the foot) and on the outside of the bone (lateral side), compared to the inside of the bone (medial side – Figures 3A and 3B).